supa2/Automaton/Machine-building-tutorial-2.md

 ### Adding the automatic() method

-We have no way of setting the timers so we need to add a custom method for that, just below the action() method:
+We have no way of setting the timers yet so we need to add a custom method for that, just below the action() method:

 ```c++
 Atm_trafficlight& Atm_trafficlight::automatic( int g, int y, int r ) {